python/devguide/triage/issue-tracker.rst

     migrated to the current `issue tracker`_ on GitHub.

-    If you're familiar with ``bpo`` and would like to learn more about GitHub issues, please read this page, and the :doc:`triaging` page as they provide good introductory material.
-There is also a :doc:`gh-faq` document to answer some of the more popular questions.
+    If you're familiar with ``bpo`` and would like to learn more about GitHub issues, please read this page, and the :ref:`triaging` page as they provide good introductory material.
+There is also a :ref:`gh-faq` document to answer some of the more popular questions.

 Checking if a bug already exists